 Big goals without going bananas; yeah, it’s possible to be successful, focused, and on top of things without sacrificing your health or burnout.

-What’s interesting is we always tell our clients, we know you’re busy, right?
+Interestingly, we always tell our clients that we know you’re busy, right?
 Because, as you know, startups as solo entrepreneurs, as small businesses, we inevitably wear numerous hats and do many, many different things.
 And I don’t have a whiteboard behind me, but it would be somewhat chaotic if I did.
 It would look like yours, with millions of posted notes and lots of stuff going on: deadlines and clients sending emails like “Where is it?”
 So, how do you begin to help folks get organized?

 I keep “to-do” lists, and there’s some satisfaction when you put the line through it.
 Of course, one less thing on the last graph and five things get added as soon as you do that.
 But you know, you felt good for half a second while you took the one thing off, and that motivates us to keep going.